-We strive to deliver on our mission to make asset financing fast and simple through offering comprehensive financial instruments tailored to our client's needs, thereby supporting the continuing development of the Georgian leasing market and thus contributing to the country's economic growth.
+We strive to deliver on our mission to make asset financing fast and simple through offering comprehensive financial instruments tailored to our clients' needs, thereby supporting the continuing development of the Georgian leasing market and contributing to the country's economic growth.

-TBCL's market-leading position, its unique business model which includes significant sales channels synergy advantages, and its experienced team, make it a compelling investment story.
+Our market-leading position, unique business model, which includes significant sales channels synergy advantages, and our experienced team, make us a compelling investment story.